jdhao/blog_source/nifty_nvim_techniques_s2.md

 ## create a fold

-In your vim configuration, in order to create a section `Nvim builtin options and settings`, you can use the following boilerplate code:
+In your vim configuration, in order to create a section `Nvim built-in options and settings`, you can use the following boilerplate code:

 ```
-" Nvim builtin options and settings {{{
+" Nvim built-in options and settings {{{
     " put all your settings inside here
     set number
     set relative number